winber2/osb.moe---boilerplate/README.md

 ## Setting up the environment

-run `./setup.sh`
+run `. setup.sh`

 This should pip install dependencies as well as setup the postrges database on port `5432`.
-An `env` folder should have been created in the setup.
-Enter the environment and install django dependencies by running:
+An `env` folder should have also been created in the setup.
+The setup should automatically install python requirements and run default django migrations.

+Any time you want to run django and python-related commands, you should do so inside the osb.moe virtual env:

-- `. env/bin/activate`
+`. env/bin/activate`
-- `sudo pip3 install -r requirements.txt`

-In order to run the django application, you will need to migrate the default django migrations:

-- `python3 manage.py makemigrations`
-- `python3 manage.py migrate`

-Then collect the static files needed for certain django apps to run:

-- `python3 manage.py collectstatic`

 ## Deploying Locally